Being a newbie and starting a new life, and moving to Hong Kong is at once exhilarating, daunting, and stressful.

 There are things you need to think about when you’re buying furniture in this city, especially if you’re a newbie.

 Elevator size, doorways, overpowering your rooms with big pieces – these are all things to think about before investing in big furniture.
-We’ve got a full rundown of all the things you need to take into account when buying furniture.
+We’ve got a full rundown of all the things you need to consider when buying furniture.

 You can get your hands on Scandinavian chic without visiting IKEA, art deco-style design classics, 2nd hand planet-saving furniture in the places we recommend.